RHIT-CSSE/csse332/notes/session05/index.md

 # Learning Objectives

 At the end of this lecture, you should be able to:
+- Define inter-process-communication (IPC) and some of its mechanisms.
+- Implement signal sending, receiving, and handling in a Linux environment.

 ---

 # Topics

 In this lecture, we will cover the following topics:
+- Inter Process Communication.
+- Signals.

 ---